cloudfoundry-attic/hm9000/README.md

     hm9000 listen --config=./local_config.json

-will come up, listen to NATS for heartbeats, and put them in the store.
+will come up, listen for heartbeat messages via NATS and HTTP, and put them in the store.

 ### Analyzing the desired and actual state